lukso-network/docs/docs/standards/generic-standards/lsp1-universal-receiver.md

 :::

+> **Goal:** Handling incoming or outgoing transactions/transfers and contract interactions.

+LSP1, introduces the Universal Receiver, a unique feature that revolutionizes how transactions, transfers, and contract interactions are handled on the blockchain.
+Imagine a world where every incoming action to your blockchain identity or asset is not just received but also intelligently responded to.
+That's what the Universal Receiver does.

+By implementing LSP1, any smart contract or wallet can detect incoming transactions and automatically trigger customized responses.
+This could range from accepting certain types of assets, rejecting unwanted tokens, or even executing specific actions when receiving a message (e.g: store automatically certain received assets in a digital vault).
+The beauty of the Universal Receiver lies in its flexibility and the ability to delegate these responses to external contracts called Universal Receiver Delegates, which can have their own custom mechanisms for different purposes.

+This ensures that your digital presence on the blockchain is not just passive but active, by managing and responding to interactions according to your own predefined rules.
+Whether it is for personal wallets, digital identities, or complex decentralized applications, the Universal Receiver provides a foundational layer for more secure, efficient, and user-friendly blockchain interactions.

 ## Introduction

 There is often the need for smart contracts to **be aware of incoming transactions**, especially receiving tokens.